Left to right: Viola James (McArthur) mother of Jesse, Wesley James, Albert James (uncle to Jesse), Jesse James.

 This tin photograph is of a young man standing infront of a back drop holding a hat.

 This tin photograph is a portrait of a middle aged man.

-This tin photograph is a portrait of a middle age women who is leaning against a wooden piece of furniture, black and white photograph.
+This tin photograph is a portrait of a middle age woman who is leaning against a wooden piece of furniture, black and white photograph.

-This tin photograph is a portrait of a middle aged women sitting agaisnt a wooden structure.
+This tin photograph is a portrait of a middle aged woman sitting agaisnt a wooden structure.